 Tony Bennett Arts Education Program for Partner Schools

 Through its Tony Bennett Arts Education Program, ETA makes a four-year commitment to its Partner Schools, helping them build sequential, school-day arts programs and increase out-of-school opportunities in the arts for their students.
 ETA currently serves a roster of 38 Partner Schools throughout New York and Los Angeles — all public high schools, a majority holding Title I designation.

 The 4-Year Plan for schools

-Through its core, capacity-building initiative, ETA provides strategic planning, funding, and assessment support over the course of four years to help principals and teachers build rigorous, school-day arts programs and curricula that lead to measurable improvements in student learning, student engagement, and program sustainability.
+Through its core, capacity-building initiative, ETA provides funding and technical assistance over the course of four years to help principals and teachers implement strategic plans for building rigorous, school-day arts programs and curricula that lead to measurable improvements in student learning, student engagement, and program sustainability.
 ETA's coaches work with schools to help them identify and achieve specific goals for developing their arts programs and to equip them with the tools for more effective program administration.

 Program Philosophy: Through this initiative, ETA addresses a dual need held by public schools throughout the country: 1) After decades of budget cuts to arts education, many schools lost the financial resources to keep arts programming alive; 2) Mounting pressure to devote greater time to standardized test prep and core academic subjects has pushed rigorous arts curricula to the margins, replaced by intermittent electives or clubs.
 ETA helps schools rebuild and advance their arts programs through a funded, multi-year strategic plan rooted in the understanding that the arts boost student engagement in school, impart transferable skills, and are worthy of study for their own intrinsic value.